Technigo/project-pizza/README.md

 As a beginner I started out by reading the material, get a overview of the assignment and then work through it from top to bottom.
 Giving myself a structure helped.
 ChatGPT, Google, Stack Overflow and Slack was used.

+I choose Switch instead of Else if in one of the attempts.
+Realizing that I had to develop further I had to change to Else if in order to make all the steps work.

 What technologies did you use?
 If you had more time, what would be next?

 ## View it live